zjhken/muslrust/README.md

 export SSL_CERT_DIR=/etc/ssl/certs
 ```

 You can also hardcode this in your binary, or, more sensibly set it in your running docker image.
+The [openssl-probe crate](https://crates.io/crates/openssl-probe) can be also be used to detect where these reside.

 ## Diesel and PQ builds
 Currently experimental.
-Core `diesel` should work, but `diesel_codegen` currently fails to link.
+Core `diesel` should work, but `diesel_codegen` forces dynamic linkage.
+See the [test/dieselcrate](./test/dieselcrate) for usage information within an alpine world.

 For stuff like `infer_schema!` to work you need to explicitly pass on `-e DATABASE_URL=$DATABASE_URL` to the `docker run`.